 As the den is located on the playground, the materials used to construct it might have to be a lot stronger and more resistant to damage.
 Doing this would avoid the chance of it collapsing or becoming unsafe for the children to play on.
 This type of activity is promoted by the National Trust who encourage children to embrace nature and the outdoors.

 Try to stay out of the construction process and let the kids have full control and if they need any help with anything, they will proactively seek it.
 Apart from that, let the kids have some fun with the design and construction.
 You could even use different floor markings like these to mark out the different areas to build on.

 Equipment for Making Dens at School

 The best bit about building dens at school is that all the equipment you need is right there!
-Ranging from the creation to the decorating, children have all the tools to fully create their dream den without the restrictions of lack of supplies and tools.
-As well as this, kids will be surrounded with their friends meaning that they can feel a lot more engaged with the activity and find it a lot more fun.
+Ranging from creation to decorating, children have all the tools to fully create their dream den without the restrictions of lack of supplies and tools.
+As well as this, kids will be surrounded by their friends meaning that they can feel a lot more engaged with the activity and find it a lot more fun.

 A good thing you could incorporate is a few competitions to build on their competitive spirits.
 Ask them to build a den with a certain object present in it, or only with objects that are a certain colour.
 Through this as well, you can teach kids about things in a fun and interesting way without them feeling pressured into learning about it.